Synchronizing Mobility Services Engines

 When items are synchronized, a green two-arrow icon appears in the Sync.
 Status column for each synchronized entry.

 You can use the same procedure to assign wired switches or event groups to a mobility services engine.
-To assign a controller to a mobility services engine, see Synchronizing Controllers with Mobility Services Engine for more information.
+To assign a controller to a mobility services engine, see Synchronizing Controllers with a Mobility Services Engine for more information.

-Synchronizing Controllers with Mobility Services Engine
+Synchronizing Controllers with a Mobility Services Engine

 To associate a mobility services engine with a controller, follow these steps: